The 10 Factors That Affects Kitchen Cabinet Prices

 5. Door style

 There are many kitchen cabinet styles for you to choose from.
 The simpler the door style, the less expensive the door ends up being.
+The choice of cabinet doors can significantly impact both the style and cost of renovations.
 It’s not uncommon to spend an additional 20%+ for complex door styles like raised panels.
 The trend these days is more contemporary like a shaker style or slab front door, so this works to your advantage when considering overall cabinet cost.

 The more aesthetic options are of course more expensive, but potentially an intricate door style will make the space look more upscale and would create a happier long-term future.